Irish soda bread

-Irish soda bread was developed during the early- to mid-1800s shortly after the development of bicarbonate of soda as a leavening agent.
+Irish soda bread is a quick bread that was developed during the early- to mid-1800s shortly after the development of bicarbonate of soda as a leavening agent.
 The traditional version includes only flour, buttermilk, salt and baking soda.
 A version using white flour and including sugar and raisins and often butter and eggs, which would have been a special-occasion loaf before the mid-1900s, is often marketed to tourists and thought of in the United States as "traditional Irish soda bread".

 Background

 The potato reached Ireland by the end of the 16th century and, by providing a cheap source of nutrition, resulted in a large increase in population from around 1 million in the 1590s to over 8 million by the 1840s, making Ireland the most densely populated country in Europe.

 In the early to mid-1600s, the potato was used primarily to supplement the traditional diet.
 Over time the diet of the working class became more and more reliant on the potato until by the early 1800s it was "dangerously reliant" on the potato.
 Potatoes, an acre of which in a good year could support a family, became the main source of calories for most of the working class.
 Wheat grown locally was typically exported by English landlords, was expensive, and did not contain enough gluten to produce a reliable rise with yeast; a common bread was a griddled potato bread that used potatoes rather than flour as a main ingredient.

 Soda bread was first developed in the early 1800s using bicarbonate of soda rather than yeast as a leavener to allow creation of bread from Ireland's low-gluten wheat.
 Soda bread was known in Ireland from the 1830s and was rapidly adopted because bicarbonate of soda was a reliable and rapid leavener.